thgh/vercel-sapper/README.md

-# now-sapper
+# vercel-sapper

-Vercel (fka ZEIT Now) 2.0 builder for Sapper with SSR enabled
+Vercel builder for Sapper with SSR enabled

 ## What's in it for you?